-Native Americans used them for food, oil, dye, and thread, according to the UDSA Natural Resources Conservation Service.
-The seeds–harvested in late October and November–were eaten by Native Americans as a snack and sprinkled on salads and other foods.
+Native Americans used the plants for food, oil, dye, and thread, according to the UDSA Natural Resources Conservation Service.
+The seeds—harvested in late October and November—were eaten by Native Americans as a snack and sprinkled on salads and other foods.

 Try saving the seeds to reproduce more plants, or use them to make sunflower oil (though they aren’t as efficient or productive as oil sunflower seeds).